 The Lighthouse Program

-Upon referral to the Lighthouse Program, clients have typically experienced multiple placement breakdowns and long-term hospitalizations, and are residing in locked institutional facilities.
+Upon referral to the Lighthouse Program, clients have typically experienced multiple placement breakdowns and long-term hospitalizations, and/or are residing in locked institutional facilities.

 The service approach for the Lighthouse Program is derived from several models of care and meets the Alberta Government's 6 key principles of the Child Intervention Practice Framework: